IB GuidesSeptember 14, 2025

 Introduction (Answer the Query Immediately)

 The IB World Religions IA, also known as the Investigative Study, requires you to delve deeply into a specific aspect of a religious tradition.
 A critical component of this investigation is the selection of relevant and reliable texts and sources.
 Choosing the right materials is paramount to developing a strong rationale, conducting thorough research, and ultimately achieving a high score.
-This guide provides a comprehensive overview of how to select texts and sources for your World Religions IA, covering everything from primary religious texts to scholarly analyses.
+This guide provides a clear overview of how to select texts and sources for your World Religions IA, covering everything from primary religious texts to scholarly analyses.
 We'll equip you with the knowledge and strategies to make informed decisions, ensuring your research is both academically rigorous and personally engaging.
 This guide will help you understand how to choose sources that will help you score highly on Criterion A: Rationale and preliminary research.

 Core Content Sections